New Zealand Diploma in Arts and Design (Level 6) - Ceramics

 Drawing 2: Extend fundamental drawing skills while applying a range of technical and conceptual drawing approaches to the production of independent work.
 Use drawing as a tool for problem-solving in the studio.

-Ceramic Finishing: Develop, extend, and document your studio ceramic methods and processes, including research and reflection of glaze, application methods, and alternative technologies.
+Glaze Practical 2: Develop, extend, and document your studio ceramic methods and processes, including research and reflection of glaze, application methods, and alternative technologies.

 Full-time programme structure